Captain Kirk and Mr Spock: What Star Trek tells us about human nature and making decisions

 But as well as these political and social issues there is an interesting psychological study at the heart of the Star Trek universe that is reflected in the characters of Captain James T. Kirk and Mr Spock.
 Captain Kirk is the hotheaded passionate leader – who follows his heart and his gut – as he works his way through various diplomatic liaisons or tricky tactical situations (often resorting to punching his way out of either) while Mr Spock is the cold face of reason and logic; the counterpoint to Kirk in almost every way.
 The tension of the relationship poses questions such as who is right?
 Who makes the best decisions?
 Who is the best leader?

 In some ways the assumption or conclusion (whichever way you look at it) in the Star Trek universe is that to be truly logical is somewhat alien.
-Spock is the ultimate straight man – the humour in Star Treq is frequently displayed in Spock’s inability to think something is funny or to be engaged emotionally.
+In comedy terms, Spock is the ultimate straight man – the humour in Star Treq is frequently displayed in Spock’s inability to think something is funny or to be engaged emotionally.
 Kirk on the other hand shows us that to be human is to be passionate – and somewhat irrational – but that this human trait can be a strength as much as a weakness.
 If leaders have no passion – and therefore no sense of conviction behind their actions – then do we value their decisions?
 After all, the choices we tend to respect (if we are affected by the decision) are ones that elevate people, and we have to be emotional, we have to care, to make those sorts of choices.

 An important lesson